MicrosoftDocs/SupportArticles-docs/support/mem/intune/troubleshoot-sysprep-windows-10-device-enrolled-mdm.md

 ---
 title: Sysprep will not run correctly on a Windows 10 device that has been MDM enrolled
-description: Provides tips for troubleshooting when Sysprep will not run correctly on a Windows 10 device that has been MDM enrolled.
+description: Provides tips for troubleshooting when Sysprep will not run correctly on a Windows 10 device that has been enrolled in Mobile Device Management.
 author: v-miegge
 ms.author: jchornbe
 ms.reviewer: jchornbe